6 Common Furnace Smells Explained | Air Alliance Team

 • Yellow burner flame, instead of blue

-• Chemical smell from furnace, such as formaldehyde
+• Chemical smell from furnace, like formaldehyde

 • Flu-like symptoms